 - Roll it out - Make sure your home has adequate insulation.
 This includes the attic, exterior walls, floors, basement and crawl spaces.
 In unheated areas, be sure to insulate around furnace ducts or boiler pipes.
 The effectiveness of insulation material is measured in R-value.
 Talk with a local insulation specialist to determine what level of insulation is needed for your home.

 - Upgrade your system - If your furnace is older or approaching the end of its recommended life span, it might be time for an upgrade.
 Newer furnace systems are better designed for energy efficiency and can lower your heating bills in the long run simply from replacing your old furnace.
-Customers in Iowa, Illinois and Nebraska can receive a rebate for getting a new heating or cooling system professionally installed.
+Customers in Iowa, Illinois and Nebraska can receive savings when getting a new heating system professionally installed.